Jose Mourinho: Focus on Antonio Rudiger, not Heung-Min Son, after red card

 Jose Mourinho believes Antonio Rudiger should be the one under scrutiny for his role in Heung-Min Son's red card, rather than the Tottenham player.

-The South Korean was dismissed in the second half of Sunday's 2-0 loss to Chelsea when VAR showed he kicked out at Rudiger in retaliation to being fouled.
+The South Korea forward was dismissed in the second half of Sunday's 2-0 loss to Chelsea when VAR showed he kicked out at Rudiger in retaliation to being fouled.

 - Rudiger allegedly racially abused